Creative Automation / Foundation

 01

 Start with this video's job: A verified rundown of the week's top 10 trending GitHub repos, arguing that coding agents (Claude Code, Codex, Cursor) have become an 'app store' you install into rather than download apps: an AI pentester, a token-cutting caveman skill, a local meeting note-taker, a fitness dataset, investor and job-search frameworks, free AI gateways, and a system-prompt leaks archive.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:18, where the video says: “probably already have, your coding agent.
 Cloud code, codeex, cursor.
 They quietly turned into an app store.
 And this is the week it became obvious.
 So, I pulled the live weekly trending list, verified every star count against...”

 02